evennia/evennia/docs/1.0-dev/_sources/Coding/Unit-Testing.md.txt

 If you contribute to Evennia, this is a useful sanity check to see you haven't introduced an unexpected bug.

-## Running tests for your game dir
+## Running custom game-dir unit tests

 If you have implemented your own tests for your game you can run them from your game dir with